 We’ve identified the top ways to optimize your channel so you can drive as much traffic as possible through videos.

-YouTube ranking factors
+YouTube SEO ranking factors

 To start, Google owns YouTube, so you can bet your last dollar that YouTube prizes quality video and ranks content according to sophisticated machine-learning algorithms.
 Since YouTube has its own native search bar, there are a few ranking factors that differ from Google’s in key ways.
 The top ranking YouTube search engine signals are:

-- Watch time: How long a user watches your video (aka how long they stay on the page as the video plays).
+- Watch time: How long a user watches your video content (aka how long they stay on the page as the video plays).

 - Video length: Quality content often means longer content.
 Videos that surpass 10 minutes in length tend to rank higher because they provide topical relevancy and satisfy user intent.